openexchangerates/javascript-sandbox-console/readme.md

 * **Rapidly generate hundreds of dive plans**: with different profiles, or some small modification to study and compare.
 For instance you can quickly compare thousands of VPM vs Buhlmann dives by increasing bottom time by a minute at each step, and see when and HOW they begin to diverge.
 * **Interactively study tissue loading**: You can add bottom time by one minute and then get tissue loads.
 Graph it, charge it, whatever.
 This allows you to understand how tissues load over time, and generate animations.
 * **Figure out "corrections"**: for exceeding planned time or depth.
 I use this tool to generate my core plan, and then generate deco times for each 10 feet below planned depth, and each 5 minutes past planned time.
 It gives me a general "sense" of what and how the game changes.
 It tells me what my bottom line is (no pun intended.)
 So if I knew adding five minutes is going to increase deco time exponentially, I know where to add my focus.
+* **Recreational multi-level plans possible**: At any point in the buhlmanPlann, you can call getCeiling() to get what your ascent ceiling is (how high you can go - optionally with a conservativism factor passed into it), or you can ask how long you can stay at a depth while maintaining a ceiling of zero feet (also called a No-Deco Limit, often abbreviated to NDL).
+There are some examples below that explain how to do that.
 * **Free and online**: You don't pay money for using it, but moreover, you don't have to install something.
 You can use it RIGHT NOW in your browser.
 * **Open-source**: so you can study and understand WHAT is happening, and WHY it is making the decisions that it is.
 You are not beholden to a "trust-me" dive, which is arguably the worst type of dive, no matter where you stand on the philosophy and religion of diving.